- Oops!Something went wrong.Please try again later.

-On the lookout for a Government Mortgage - Intermediate fund?
-Starting with Vanguard GNMA Investor (VFIIX) is one possibility.
-VFIIX possesses a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+Having trouble finding a Government Mortgage - Intermediate fund?
+Vanguard GNMA Investor (VFIIX) is a potential starting point.
+VFIIX possesses a Zacks Mutual Fund Rank of 2 (Buy), which is based on nine forecasting factors like size, cost, and past performance.

 VFIIX is one of many Government Mortgage - Intermediate funds to choose from.
 Government Mortgage - Intermediate funds focus on the mortgage-backed securities (MBS) market.
 This market takes mortgages, packages them together, and sells off the pooled securities to investors.
 This particular category focuses on MBS that usually have at least three years to maturity, but less than 10, giving a medium risk and yield profile to funds here.

 Vanguard Group is responsible for VFIIX, and the company is based out of Malvern, PA.
 Vanguard GNMA Investor made its debut in June of 1980, and since then, VFIIX has accumulated about $7.70 billion in assets, per the most up-to-date date available.
 The fund is currently managed by Joseph F. Marvan who has been in charge of the fund since May of 2019.

 Investors naturally seek funds with strong performance.
 This fund carries a 5-year annualized total return of 2.28%, and it sits in the top third among its category peers.
 But if you are looking for a shorter time frame, it is also worth looking at its 3-year annualized total return of 3.94%, which places it in the top third during this time-frame.